Why do we carry mom-guilt? Fixating on sharp words and mistakes steals our joy. We can kick mom-guilt to the curb to reclaim joy. Will you join me?

 Some days do not go as planned.

-Some days are filled with joy and success but as night falls, I find myself dwelling on my failure – big or small.
+Most days, despite challenges, are filled with joy and success.
+Yet, as night falls, I find myself dwelling on failure – big or small.
+Can you relate?

 - Failure to accomplish everything on my TO DO list

-- Failure to exercise and eat as healthy as I should
+- Inability to exercise and eat as healthy as I should

-- Failure to be patient with the kids or my husbandry
+- Repeatedly impatient with the kids or my husbandry

-- Failure to love and connect in a meaningful way with my husband
+- Neglecting to love and connect in a meaningful way with my husband

-- Failure to play and be the fun mom our kids needed
+- Didn’t play or be the fun mom our kids needed

 - Failure to apologize for my failing